-Ron Pastore is a con man who attended Newman University in Wichita, Kansas.
+Ron Pastore attended Newman University in Wichita, Kansas.
 Now, Newman University wants Ron Pastore to teach the bogus history he connives about Jesse James to Newman University students.

 Ron Pastore has a long record of manufacturing fake history.
 He first opened a small museum, filled with photos and artifacts which he represented as being of and belonging to the family of the iconic America outlaw Jesse James.

-When his museum failed and was closed, he then claimed Jeremiah James was the true Jesse James, since Jesse James was not assassinated in Pastore’s view as history records.
-Pastore’s connivance further resulted in the exhumation of Jeremiah James, and a dna test which proved nothing whatsoever.
+When his museum failed and was closed, he then claimed Jeremiah James was the true Jesse James, since Jesse James was not assassinated in Pastore’s view as traditional history records.
+Pastore’s connivance further resulted in the exhumation of Jeremiah James, and a DNA test which proved nothing whatsoever.

 Recently, Pastore has re-surfaced publicly, as his hometown newspaper claims “for another fifteen minutes of fame.”
 Pastore produced a television program Jesse James’ Hidden Treasure.
 While the program was widely ignored by Jesse James enthusiasts, who are acquainted well with Pastore’s con game.
 But Pastore and his program was widely debunked and savaged by treasure hunting enthusiasts, who found his claims on that subject matter fundamentally flawed, fraudulent, and manufactured.

-Clearly, Ron Pastore’s appearance before Newman University’s students has more to do with Pastore being an alumnus of Newman University, more than for anything he has said or may have accomplished in his efforts at self aggrandizement.
+Clearly, Ron Pastore’s appearance before Newman University’s students has more to do with Pastore being an alumnus of Newman University, more than for anything he has said or may have accomplished in his efforts at self-aggrandizement as an historian.

 The James Preservation Trust fully expects Pastore to propagate his bogus history to Newman’s students under the sponsorship and with the full approval of Newman University.
 It will be left to the students of Newman University to decide for themselves if Newman University’s ignorance that begot Ron Pastore’s ignorance, and now promotes it, will now produce another generation of ignorance, given the fact that no balanced perspective is provided by Newman University to its students.